alkotob/quran-translations/README.md

-# quran-translations
+# Quran Translations

-Quran translations available for your scripts and programs.
+These translations were acquired from qurandatabase.org and tanzil.org.
+If you have an updated version please create a pull request.